vmware/go-ipfix/README.md

 ```
 it will generate two files: `pkg/registry/registry_antrea.go` and/or `pkg/registry/registry_IANA.go` to enable local registry loading functions.

-Please make sure to reload registry if there are changes in IANA/Antrea registry.
+To account for changes in either registry, please make sure to re-execute  `build_registry.go` to regenerate corresponding go files.
 ## Contributing

 The go-ipfix project team welcomes contributions from the community.
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).